prishit22/FPGA-TDR-Fault-Detection/README.md

 A proof-of-concept **Time Domain Reflectometry (TDR)** system for locating faults in underground/coaxial cables using an **Intel DE10-Lite FPGA**, high-speed pulse generation, a gate-driver stage, a Schottky-diode sampling network, and reflected-pulse timing.

-This project was developed as an **EELE-2939 Capstone Design Project** at Lakehead University.

 ## Project Overview

 The system launches a nanosecond-scale electrical pulse into an RG-58 transmission line.
 An impedance discontinuity - such as an open or short circuit - produces a reflected pulse.
 The round-trip delay between the transmitted and reflected signals is used to estimate the fault distance: